 jet plane… ferry

-I hate to fly and I knew our 3 indoor cats would not do well on a plane so we ended up driving (with the cats) up to Scotland to get the ferry across to Belfast and then drove down.
+I hate to fly and I knew our 3 indoor cats would not do well on a plane, not to mention the risks, so we ended up driving (with the cats) up to Scotland to get the ferry across to Belfast and then drove down.

-And damn does your ass hurt when you drive for 3 hours straight.
+And damn does your ass hurt when you drive for 3 hours straight but the view was nice.

 The ferry was only two hours.
-Sat in the executive suite because heck we wanted to travel in style and we got this awesome window seat over the bow of the boat.
+We sat in the executive suite because heck we wanted to travel in style and we got this awesome window seat over the bow of the boat.

-Sky was clear, water was calm.
+The sky was clear, water was calm.
 Just what you want on a ferry crossing.
+Also, free tea, coffee, snacks and pastries.
+Other than my constant worry about the cats in the car, it was pleasant.

 The Emerald Isles